SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/about-installed-collectors.md

 You can set up as many as 1,000 Sources on a given Collector.
 A Source should be configured to collect similar data types.
 For example, you might set up three Local File Sources to collect router activity logs from three locations, and another Local File Source to collect logs from a web application.

-Each Source is tagged with its own metadata, as described in [Metadata Naming Conventions](../Sources/04Reference-Information-for-Sources/Metadata-Naming-Conventions.md "Metadata Naming Conventions").
+Each Source is tagged with its own metadata, as described in [Metadata Naming Conventions](../sources/reference-information-sources/metadata-naming-conventions.md).
 The more Sources you set up, the easier it is to isolate one of the Sources in a search since each Source can be identified by its metadata.

 When you configure Sources that read from log files, you specify a path expression that defines what files to scan.
 You can optionally configure a denylist of files to exclude from collection.

 You can create Sources using the Sumo web app at any time after Collector installation.
-For source-specific instructions, see the topics below [Sources for Installed Collectors](../Sources/01Sources-for-Installed-Collectors.md "Sources for Installed Collectors").
+For source-specific instructions, see the topics below [Sources for Installed Collectors](/docs/send-data/sources/installed-collectors).

 Alternatively, you can define Sources for an Installed Collector in a UTF-8 encoded JSON file, in which case you must provide the file when starting the Collector for the first time.
 For more information, see [Use JSON to Configure
-Sources](../Sources/03Use-JSON-to-Configure-Sources.md "Use JSON to Configure Sources").
+Sources](/docs/send-data/sources/use-json-configure-sources).
 Note that if you provide the Sources configuration in a JSON file, you can no longer manage the Sources through the Sumo web app or the Collector Management API.

 ## Installed Collectors and Sources in action